kengonakajima/lumino/README.md

 lumino
 ======

-Lua utility routines for minimalists
+Lua utility routines for minimalist MMOG devs
+ - Target at Luvit and Moai SDK
+ - Short func names
+ - Everything in _G
+ - require() or loadfile()